 Tell us about a typical weekend.

-We usually go out to dinner or have friends over and cook on Friday evening to kick-off the weekend.
-Saturday morning is ballet for the girlies (and for me if I’m being good) and then we might hit the museum or attempt a craft project.
+We usually go out to dinner or have friends over and cook on Friday evening to kick off the weekend.
+Saturday morning is a ballet for the girlies (and for me if I’m being good) and then we might hit the museum or attempt a craft project.
 Right now the girls and I are really big into making handcrafted clay beads and stringing them into necklaces.
 During the warm months, we’ll spend a good chunk of the weekend swimming and eating meals outside, but now that it’s getting cooler, we might spend Sunday baking.
-We’re really trying to let go of that “weekend warrior” mentality a bit.
+We’re trying to let go of that “weekend warrior” mentality a bit.
 Since my husband and I both work full-time, we tend to put a lot of pressure on the weekends, squeezing as much as possible into them, which inevitably leaves us irritable and harried on Monday morning… So we’ve been making a concerted effort to mellow out and just let the weekends unfold and see what happens.

 How has your upbringing informed your life as a mother?

 I grew up in a creative, somewhat untraditional household.
 My father is a professional musician, and we moved every couple of years for his job, so things were a bit transient.
-I think being steeped in that environment has carried over in my belief that there isn’t one “right way” to do things and that kids are amazingly resilient.
+I think being steeped in that environment has carried over my belief that there isn’t one “right way” to do things and that kids are amazingly resilient.
 It’s very “in vogue” to worry incessantly about how every little thing we do, say, buy, etc… will affect our kids long-term.
-Whereas when my sisters and I were kids, my parents were worrying about making ends meet and keeping us safe and healthy while living a life they were passionate about.
+Whereas when my sisters and I were kids, my parents were worried about making ends meet and keeping us safe and healthy while living a life they were passionate about.
 When I stop and remember this, I tend to parent in a more relaxed, fluid way.